vsrinivas/fuchsia/development/api/c.md

 Libraries should not expose global variables.
 Instead, provide functions to manipulate that state.
-Libraries with process-global state must be dynmaically linked, not statically.
+Libraries with process-global state must be dynamically linked, not statically.
 A common pattern is to split a library into a stateless static part, containing almost all of the code, and a small dynamic library holding global state.